laurenemilyto/tableau-citi-bike-nyc/README.md

 ## Background
 Citi Bike is a privately owned public bicycle sharing system serving the New York City boroughs of the Bronx, Brooklyn, Manhattan, and Queens, as well as Jersey City, New Jersey, and Hoboken, New Jersey.

 For this project, I analyzed potential changes to the Citi Bike NYC program for city officials looking at pre-Covid months May, June, July in 2019 and respective months in 2020 during Covid.
-Data was cleaned via Jupyter Notebook in Python/Pandas and
+Data was cleaned via Jupyter Notebook in Python/Pandas.

 Citi Bike Covid Story: [Link](https://public.tableau.com/app/profile/lauren.to8058/viz/CitiBikeCovidAnalysis/CitiBikeStory?publish=yes)